South Pacific Coast Railroad: Origins

+In 1875 the SCVRR was nearing bankruptcy and was acquired by A. E. Davis.
+The South Pacific Coast Railroad (SPC) was then incorporated in 1876 the finish the Santa Clara Valley Company railroad and extend it from Dumbarton Point to Santa Cruz, Saratoga, and the mercury mines of New Almaden.

-SPC was incorporated in 1876 to purchase the unfinished Santa Clara Valley Company railroad at Dumbarton Point.
-Dumbarton Point was then a landing to transfer agricultural produce from the Santa Clara Valley for transport to San Francisco.
+Dumbarton Point was a deep-water landing that could be used to transfer the agricultural produce from the Santa Clara Valley for transport to San Francisco.

 Railway shops were built in Newark and a narrow gauge line to San Jose was completed in 1876.
 The SPC ferry Newark offered connecting service from Newark to San Francisco in 1877.
 In 1878 the SPC was extended from San Jose to Los Gatos; and the subsidiary Bay and Coast Railroad completed a line of trestles and fill along the eastern edge of San Francisco Bay from Newark to Alameda.

 The ferry connection to San Francisco shifted to Alameda as SPC ferrys Bay City and Garden City increased the frequency and reliability of connecting service.

+In 1878 Comstock mine owners James G. Fair and James C. Flood were brought as equal partners to capitalize building across the Santa Cruz Mountains.
+By 1885 Fair would gain control of the SPC.

 Two years and eight tunnels were required to extend the SPC through the Santa Cruz Mountains from Los Gatos to California's third busiest seaport at Santa Cruz in 1880.
 SPC leased the San Lorenzo Flume and Transportation Company to acquire their subsidiary Santa Cruz and Felton Railroad as a route through the city to Santa Cruz municipal pier.
 The big lumber transport flume was replaced by a 7 mi logging branch in 1883.
 In 1886 another branch line was built to the New Almaden mercury mine; and the SPC main line was extended from Alameda to Oakland.
 Additional horsedrawn branch lines served Centerville (now Fremont) and Agnews State Hospital.
 Commuter trains fed the San Francisco ferries from east bay communities, two daily trains served Santa Cruz, and four daily locals served the logging branch to Boulder Creek.
 Excursion trains ran from the ferries to resorts of the south bay and Santa Cruz Mountains.
 Freight trains carried redwood lumber, mercury, sacked lime, gunpowder from the California Powder Works, and local agricultural produce.

 Building the South Pacific Coast Railroad dramatically reduced the cost of transportation for both passengers and freight.
 In 1857, the stagecoach from San Francisco to Santa Cruz took two full days, and the fare was $13 (one way) plus the cost of lodging and meals.
 After the completion of the railroad, the travel time dropped to a few hours, and cost only $6 (round trip).
 Freight rates dropped to only half of what they had been previously.
 As a result, farming and all other forms of economic activity in the region increased significantly.